-The Northern Territory Medical Program (NTMP) delivers the potential for Indigenous graduates who live in the Northern Territory to undertake the study of medicine closer to home.
-A key priority of the Northern Territory and Commonwealth governments is to increase the participation of Indigenous people in medicine.
+A key priority of the Commonwealth and Northern Territory governments is to increase the participation of Indigenous people in medicine.
 Flinders University recognises respects and supports this key priority through its commitment to equity and inclusiveness in its medical program.
 The second key development is the addition of the Indigenous Entry Stream (IES) which applies for entry to the Flinders medical program in both Adelaide and the Northern Territory.

 Key features of the IES are as follows:

-- Applications to the IES will not require GAMSAT results;
+- Applicants to the IES will not require a GAMSAT result;

-- Intending applicants are strongly encouraged to contact the Indigenous support units in the Northern Territory or South Australia to discuss their application;
+- Applicants are strongly encouraged to contact the Indigenous support units in the Northern Territory or South Australia to discuss their application;

 - Applications lodged after the closing date will be accepted only in exceptional circumstances and with the approval of the Executive Dean;